Rao-Varun/varun_profile/content/project/gamerbuddy recommender system.md

 ## **SOURCE CODE**
 The entire source code for this can be found [here](https://github.com/Rao-Varun/gamerbuddy).

+## **WORKING CLASSIFIER**
+I have my GamerBuddy app running on PythonAnywhere.
+GamerBuddy has a classifier running in the app.
+To know more about GamerBuddy click [here](https://varunsrao.netlify.com/project/gamerbuddy-a-video-game-searchengine-classifier-and-a-recommender/)
+You can find my script running on [http://varun2828.pythonanywhere.com/](http://varun2828.pythonanywhere.com/)

 ## **REFERRENCE**
 [How to build a content-based movie recommender system with Natural Language Processing](https://towardsdatascience.com/how-to-build-from-scratch-a-content-based-movie-recommender-with-natural-language-processing-25ad400eb243)